kiancn/CallbackMethod/README.md

 # A basic basic pattern to start using a CallMe<V,O>

 * You need a reference to an Object that will execute the method
-* You need a Method or the string name of a method - as here; there are many constructors.
+* You need a Method or the string name of a method (there are multiple constructors).
-* You need a Class or Class[] of the type/types of parameters the method takes (and primary types act different and need an array to accept even a single parameter (at construction)).
+* You need to list Class-objects of the type(s) of the parameters that the method takes.
 * Then you can create a CallMe<V,O> - (V is always paramater type, and O is return type. <i>Mostly, consult run..(..)-method comments</i>)

 Let's say there is a class called: